-Students who have completed the required and elective coursework but have not yet successfully completed their qualifying paper or have not yet defended their dissertation proposal must take SOCW 8395: Pre-Dissertation Research to maintain continuous enrollment.
-Students cannot take SOCW 8399 (Dissertation credits) until they have successfully completed SOCW 8395.
-In other words, students are not permitted to register for doctoral Dissertation credits (SOCW 8399/8699/8999) until after they have been admitted into candidacy (i.e., they have successfully passed their qualifying paper and defended their dissertation proposal).
+Students who have completed the required and elective coursework but have not yet successfully completed their qualifying paper or have not yet defended their dissertation proposal can enroll in SOCW 8395: Pre-Dissertation Research in order to maintain continuous enrollment.
+(This course is not a degree requirement).
 Students who take SOCW 8395 in preparation for their qualifying paper and dissertation proposal defense must take it on an S/U basis.
+(Continuous enrollment may also be accomplished by taking other courses such as statistics, methods, or substantively focused courses within or outside of GCSW.)

+Dissertation

+Students cannot take SOCW 8399 (Dissertation credits) until they have successfully defended the dissertation proposal.
+In other words, students are not permitted to register for doctoral Dissertation credits (SOCW 8399/8699/8999) until after they have been admitted into candidacy: they have successfully passed the qualifying paper and defended the dissertation proposal.